*Updated 2024

 Exploitation goes both ways

 In many cases, unions – which were initially formed to protect the underdog – have become the bullies on the playground.
-This is particularly relevant following George Floyd’s death, when many people blamed police unions for protecting certain officers who have abused their authority.
+This was particularly relevant after George Floyd’s death, when many people blamed police unions for protecting certain officers who abused their authority.
 In addition, although unions are meant to control and prevent worker exploitation, sometimes the reverse ends up happening, where leaders exploit their own members.
 Unite Here, the former hotel and restaurant workers’ union, reportedly pressured union members to publicly divulge personal information about themselves (bordering on psychological abuse), because they believed it would attract newcomers to the union.
 Additionally, Philadelphia unions were filmed using intimidation, threats and violence on numerous occasions to get their way.
 Workers deserve to be treated well, yet these institutions preserve the hierarchical power structure that has, in some instances, harmed these workers in the first place.

 The road to hell is paved with good intentions